-The development and volatility of the financial markets can have a significant adverse effect on the activity of Amundi Finance.
+The fluctuation and volatility of financial markets can have a significant adverse effect on Amundi Finance's business.

-In order to distribute guaranteed funds, Amundi Finance might put in place derivatives transactions before knowing the exact amount of investor subscription orders that will be placed, as such Amundi Finance is exposed to market risk.
-In case the final amount is lower than expected, Amundi Finance might incur financial costs in unwinding the excess position.
+With respect to the guarantee provided by Amundi Finance on guaranteed funds, Amundi Finance may enter into derivative transactions before knowing the exact amount of investors' subscription orders, thus exposing Amundi Finance to market risk.
+If the final amount is lower than expected, Amundi Finance might incur financial costs in unwinding the excess position.